apache/www-site/docs/builds.md

   - pelican-gfm/gfm.py
   - pelican-build.py

-  Note that the GitHub repostory is private to the ASF, so only ASF committers with an associated GitHub login can access it.
+  Note that the GitHub repository is private to the ASF, so only ASF committers with an associated GitHub login can access it.
   If you don't have such a login set up, GitHub will respond with status 404 - File not found

 2. Build cmark-gfm